Have You Forgotten?

 Kay is the teacher and host of Precepts for Life™, a daily television, radio, and online program which takes the student through the Bible book-by-book, verse-by-verse using the Inductive Bible Study Method.
 Precepts for Life has an audience reach of over 75 million households and broadcasts into over 30 countries.

-Kay and Jack Arthur currently reside in Tennessee.
+Kay currently resides in Tennessee.